You are here

 Alumni-Student Mentorship Program

-Make a positive impact on the career path of a Duke Engineering student
+Making a positive impacts on the career paths of Duke Engineering students

-- Connect current students with alumni working in their fields of interest
+Through the mentorship bond, students connect with alumni working in their fields of interest, build professional skills and networks.

 “Being able to help students has been incredibly life-giving to me.
 I am glad that I can use the lessons of some of my successes and more importantly, my failures, to help them get ready for lives outside of Duke.
 I look forward to seeing how far they will go!”